Appointment Letter Formats & Samples

 This letter contains information that the employer sends to inform the candidates that they accept their candidature and will proceed with the hiring process.
 It enables employers to spell out expectations clearly, taking the form, among others, of the title of a job, duties to be performed, pay, benefits, hours worked, leave, and any probation term.

-Appointment Letter Format
+Standard Appointment Letter Format

-Especially if you are an HR professional, writing an appointment letter properly can impact your organization’s branding and ensure a smoother onboarding process.
+Especially if you are an HR professional, writing an employee appointment letter properly can impact your organization’s branding and ensure a smoother onboarding process.

-Standard of Format Appointment Letter
+Sample Letter of Appointment Letter

 [Company Letterhead]